skip to main content

 Privacy Policy

-With this Privacy Policy, we inform you about the personal data we process in connection with our activities and services, including our glacierbiketour.ch-website.
-We particularly inform about the purposes, methods, and locations of processing personal data.
-We also inform about the rights of individuals whose data we process.
+With this privacy policy, we inform you about the processing of personal data in connection with our activities and operations, including our website under the domain name glacierbiketour.ch.
+In particular, we inform you about the purposes, methods, and locations where we process personal data.
+We also provide information about the rights of individuals whose data we process.

-We are subject to Swiss data protection law and any applicable foreign data protection law, especially that of the European Union (EU) with the General Data Protection Regulation (GDPR).
-The European Commission recognizes that Swiss data protection law ensures adequate data protection.
+We are subject to Swiss data protection law as well as any applicable foreign data protection laws, such as those of the European Union (EU) under the European General Data Protection Regulation (GDPR).

 1. Contact Addresses